Giuliani associates charged with funneling foreign cash to pro-Trump group

 “Giuliani’s been involved up to his neck in this entire mess.
 He has an obligation to testify under oath so he can be asked questions and so this can come to light,” Schumer told reporters.

-Reporting by Aram Roston, Brendan Pierson and Karen Freifeld; Additional reporting by Susan Heavey, Andy Sullivan, Jan Wolfe, Sarah N. Lynch, Ginger Gibson, David Morgan and Patricia Zengerle; Writing by Will Dunham; Editing by Frances Kerry and Peter Cooney
+Reporting by Aram Roston, Brendan Pierson and Karen Freifeld; Additional reporting by Susan Heavey, Andy Sullivan, Jan Wolfe, Sarah N. Lynch, Ginger Gibson, David Morgan and Patricia Zengerle; Writing by Will Dunham; Editing by Frances Kerry, Peter Cooney and Daniel Wallis